Year 3 class is taught by Miss Button and learning is supported by Mrs Wilkes (Mon,Tues) and Miss Roberts (Wed-Fri).

 PE

-Children will have two PE sessions each week – please make sure your child has their PE kit in school every Wednesday and Thursday.
+Children will have two PE sessions each week – please make sure your child has their PE kit in school every Wednesday which will be orienteering this half term and Thursday (swimming).

 MFL